 Communication, internet, and cellphone in Panama

 Most of the people in Panama City speak Spanish and English too, so communicating would not be a difficult task.
-But the further you go inland, the less English speaking people you will see, so speaking some Spanish is advised in those reagions.
+But the further you go inland, the fewer English-speaking people you will see, so speaking some Spanish is advised in those regions.

 You can use your mobile phone in Panama without problems, but it is advised to buy a local sim card for your phone, as the roaming cost can be very high.